Bolesław Kieniewicz

 Bolesław Kieniewicz (Болеслав Альбинович Кеневич; 21 November 1907 – 3 May 1969) was a Red Army Lieutenant general who served in the Polish People's Army during World War II and in post-war commanded the Internal Security Corps in the Polish People's Republic.

 Early life

-Kieniewicz was born on 1907 in the village of Dvorets in Minsk Governorate, to a family of Polish nobility.
+Kieniewicz was born in 1907 in the village of Dvorets in Minsk Governorate, to a family of Polish nobility.
 During the October Revolution of 1917, Kieniewicz's parents were murdered and the family property was devastated.
 In the aftermath of the revolution, Kieniewicz and his sisters found themselves in Russian SFSR, where he went to an orphanage while his sisters moved to Saratov and Solovetsky Islands.

 Military career

 At the end of the seventh grade of school in 1921, he voluntarily entered into the Red Army and worked as a courier for the supply department of the North Caucasian Military District.
 In 1923, he left from the army and worked at a construction site in Saratov.

 In May 1926, Kieniewicz re-entered in the Red Army and was sent to study at the 12th Twice Red Banner Infantry School for Command Staff named after V. I. Lenin in Ulyanovsk.
 After graduating in September 1929, he served in the 81st Infantry Division and later was appointed as platoon commander of the 241st Rifle Regiment in Kozelsk in January 1931.
 From April 1932, he served as company commander of the 242nd Rifle Regiment in Kaluga and head of the regimental school of 241st Rifle Regiment from April 1934 and commanded battalions in the rifle regiments of the division.

 During the Great Purge, Kieniewicz did not hide his Polish origins and also to a certain extent emphasized his origin.
 In this regard, he was subjected to repression in 1937 and was eventually released in 1939.